Peter Umaga-Jensen: Hurricanes

-New Zealand U20s
+International career

 Umaga-Jensen was a member of the New Zealand Under 20 side which competed in the 2016 World Rugby Under 20 Championship in England where he scored a try in his only appearance.
 He also represented his country the following year, helping the New Zealand U20's win the 2017 Junior World Rugby Championship held in Georgia.

-All Blacks

 Umaga-Jensen made his international debut for the All Blacks on 18 October 2020 against Australia at Auckland.

-Family
+Personal life

 Peter's twin brother Thomas Umaga-Jensen has also represented Wellington at rugby at senior level and has played Super Rugby for the Highlanders.
 They are the nephews of former All Black captain Tana Umaga and the late former All Black Jerry Collins.